 Lesson three: Crowds.
 As mentioned above, this trail has received a lot of notoriety for its accessibility and beauty.
 With notoriety comes popularity.
 Even though you won’t find crowds of hikers like the Appalachian Trail, don’t plan to be alone on the WRT.
 Most backpackers hike the trail over a 2-3 day weekend, with the autumn leaf season being the most popular time of year.
 I suggest hiking the trail mid-week in spring or fall.
 Summer can be hot and a bit overgrown, late fall is popular with hunting, and cold winter temps can cause some difficult snow and ice conditions.

 One upside to a busier trail is the frequency of campsites.
 Lesson four: Camping along the WRT.
 Most sites are located where the trail crosses streams that drain into Pine Creek.
 Since the trail is high above Pine Creek, some of these streams may be dry in the summertime.
 There are also several campsites near vistas of the canyon; be aware that these sites do not have a water source.
-Purple Lizard Pine Creek Map notes the most popular campsites on this trail.

 View south from the WRT towards Blackwell